Cassidy Sugimoto

-Cassidy R. Sugimoto is an American information scientist who is Chair and Tom and Marie Patton Professor in the School of Public Policy at the Georgia Institute of Technology.
+Cassidy R. Sugimoto is an American information scientist who is the Bess Family Dean of the Marianna Brown Dietrich College of Humanities and Social Sciences at Carnegie Mellon University.
 Her research considers the formal and informal production, sharing and consumption of knowledge.
 She is the author of the 2023 Harvard University Press book Equity for Women in Science and the 2018 Oxford University Press work on Measuring Research: What everyone needs to know.
 She has also edited several books including the 2016 MIT Press book Big Data is Not a Monolith.

 Early life and education

 Sugimoto was an undergraduate student at University of North Carolina at Chapel Hill, where she studied music performance.
 She remained at the University for graduate studies, but moved to the department of Library Science for a Master's degree and then to the Information and Library Science doctoral program.
 Her doctoral research considered the scholarly development of information and library science.
 She evaluated mentoring, collaboration and interdisciplinary training in doctoral education.